-White or yellow crusts are often technically referred to as ‘efflorescence’, which simply means mineral carried by water.
-This indicates that water is getting under the tiles, generally through a crack in the tile, grout, or silicon.
+Efflorescence on grout shows as white or yellow crusts, and are caused by minerals carried by water.
+Efflorescence on the grout indicates that water is getting under the tiles, generally through a crack in the tile, grout, or silicon.

 It is also possible if the area has not been waterproofed underneath that the moisture is coming from behind the installation, which is harder to resolve.

 When under the tiles the water picks up this efflorescence mineral, which can come from the screed, concrete, or sometimes even the grout or glue.

 As the water returns to the surface it carries the mineral with it, leaving the mineral on the surface of the grout when the water precipitates away.
 The process is very similar to the creation of a stalagmite as it grows slowly over time.

 In New Zealand conditions where we have wet / dry cycles through the whole year efflorescence is a very common problem.